What does an antioxidant do?

 1. Energy production by cells

-2. The body's defenses against infections
+2. The body's defences against infection

 Free radicals are also used by our immune system to defend against microbes, such as bacteria and viruses.
-Immune cells, our “defense soldiers,” release free radicals to attack and destroy invaders.
-However, this “battle” can also cause collateral damage to surrounding healthy cells if the body fails to properly control free radicals.
+Immune cells, our "defense soldiers", release free radicals to attack and destroy invaders.
+However, this "battle" can also cause collateral damage to surrounding healthy cells if the body fails to properly control free radicals.

 3. External and environmental factors